andreykeycee/notionable/README.md

 On first you should create an integration that have access to those databases you want to work with [here](https://www.notion.so/my-integrations).
 After you will get your integration secret key you can use it to retrieve your workspace.
 ### Retrieving the workspace
-You can easily retrieve your workspace with `fetchDatabase` method:
+You can easily retrieve your workspace with `fetchWorkspace` method:
 ```js
 import Notionable from 'notionable'